 - The reality of risk with all drug trials

 - When the gen pop can expect to get vaxed

 - Beijing’s response to Wuhan hiding the outbreak

 - Will cold storage be an issue

 - How long protection will last

 - Should kids get vaxed

 All About Ray Yip

 Currently, Dr. Yip serves as a Special Advisor to Gates Venture on China Partnership Development.
-Additionally, he also provides strategic advice for organizations on business or partnership development in China and he also supports Chinese health and technology enterprises who want to invest in Africa to improve access to medical service.
+Additionally, he also provides strategic advice for organizations on business or partnership development in China and he also supports Chinese health and technology enterprises that want to invest in Africa to improve access to medical services.